New Amazon Restrictions Threaten to End Retail Arbitrage In Effort to Protect Consumers

 Some retail arbitrage sellers love it because they feel it’s a way to eradicate the low level and part-time sellers, as well as those counterfeiting.
 This will mean less competition as there are fewer sellers on a particular brand.
 The ‘race to the bottom’ when it comes to pricing may be helped with this move.

 WHAT DO PRIVATE LABEL SELLERS THINK?

-The private label seller community, on the other hand, is watching carefully as how things progress, as this could be a great way to keep hijackers and counterfeiters off of their listings.
-Hijackers have become a the bane of the private label industry, siphoning away sales, but worse yet, often times sending counterfeit products to the unsuspecting customer, which often times results in negative reviews, and damaging the brand.
+The private label seller community, on the other hand, is watching carefully as to how things progress, as this could be a great way to keep hijackers and counterfeiters off of their listings.
+Hijackers have become the bane of the private label industry, siphoning away sales, but worse yet, often times sending counterfeit products to the unsuspecting customer, which often times results in negative reviews, and damaging the brand.
 Amazon has taken notice and is taking action.

 We’ve touched on the issues around hijackers, and how to protect your listings on the AM/PM Podcast, but it’s great to see Amazon taking steps to correct a problem that, many honest sellers agree, has gotten out of hand.